-If you had asked me what are the best things to do in Gangnam after my visit as a tourist, I would have probably thought of a couple of things.
-However, after living in Seoul for one year, I came to understand that Koreans see Gangnam as a whole region, not only a district.
+If you had asked me what the best things to do in Gangnam are after my visit as a tourist, I would have probably suggested a couple of things.
+However, after living in Seoul for one year, I understood that Koreans see Gangnam as a whole region, not just a district.

-For the sake of this post, I will try to focus mostly on the things to do and see in the district.
-But I cannot leave out areas such as Jamsil or Songpa.
-Because these places are south of the river, and extremely close to Gangnam district.
+For the sake of this post, I will try to focus mainly on the things to do and see in the district.
+But I cannot leave out areas such as Jamsil or Songpa, which are south of the river and near Gangnam district.

 Thus, without further ado, here is everything I enjoyed doing on a day or so south of the river in Seoul.